WaPOR, remote sensing for water productivity

 05/07/2024

-As part of the first WaPOR phase 2 project component, the generation of a water productivity database, and the second component, capacity development for stakeholders, the Food and Agriculture Organization of the United Nations (FAO), in collaboration with the project partner IHE Delft Institute for Water Education, conducted an intensive in-person training on remote sensing for agricultural water management at IHE Delft premises in the Netherlands from June 24 to July 5, 2024.
+The Food and Agriculture Organization of the United Nations (FAO) and the IHE-Delft Institute for Water Education held an in-person training on remote sensing for agricultural water management at IHE-Delft in the Netherlands from June 24 to July 5, 2024.